This is an archive of documents on Mozambique not readily available elsewhere, and references to Mozambique articles on other websites.

 Eleições Nacionais 2014 National Elections.

 For three years, Mozambique has been devaluing the currency against the South African Rand, which benefits Maputo consumers but makes it ever harder for local producers to compete against imports.
-Minimum wages remain steady, at $83 per month for farm workers and $129 in industry.
+Minimum wages remain were increased significnat in April 2014, to $105 per month for farm workers and $144 in industry.
 Minimum wage & exchange rate charts and tables.

 Coal and gas